 A solid teal color means your Friendship Lamp is connecting to our online servers.
 If your lamp stays this color for longer than a few minutes, don't touch it, but do contact us for assistance.

 Your Friendship Lamp may light up white briefly when it powers on and also when it reboots.
 In itself, this doesn't indicate a problem and is just an attribute of certain hardware components which we've changed on newer lamps.
 If your lamp flashes white often, however, it may be having trouble staying connected to your Wi-Fi.

 Still having trouble?
 Please contact us and we will be happy to help!

-Tags: Color, Status, Pulsing, Flashing, Green, Blue, Yellow, Orange, Pink, Red, Teal, Violet White, Rainbow
+Tags: Color, colour, colours, Status, Pulsing, Flashing, blink, blinks, blinking, Green, Blue, Yellow, Orange, Pink, Red, Teal, Violet White, Rainbow